skrey/yellow-extensions/edit/README.md

 ## How to edit a website?

 The login page is available on your website as `http://website/edit/`.
 Log in with your user account.
-You can browse your website, use the normal navigation, make some changes and see the result immediately.
+You can browse your website, make some changes and see the result immediately.
+It's a great way to update your website.
 To show an edit link add an `[edit]` shortcut to a page.
 See example below.

 ## How to create a user account?